453245C

 2. What is the Australian standard for electrical safety?

-The electrical safety standards in Australia are set by the Australian/New Zealand Standard AS/NZS 3760:2022 This standard provides guidelines on how to design, install, and maintain electrical systems in a safe and efficient manner.
+The electrical safety standards in Australia are set by the Australian/New Zealand Standard AS/NZS 3760:2022.
+This standard provides guidelines on how to design, install, and maintain electrical systems safely and efficiently.
 To remain compliant, all electrical work must be performed by a licensed electrician.

 3. How far should my generator be from my house during a storm?